theupdateframework/taps/tap3.md

 (We want multiple roles, instead of only one role, to be able to sign off on the same set of targets.)

+# Motivation

+(CoreOS wants multiple roles to be able to sign off on the same targets.
+For example, both release-engineering and quality-assurance roles must sign.)

+#Rationale

+(Briefly discuss why we didn't get carried away with abstraction astronauts.
+Redundancy of information in metadata not a concern, because compression removes redundancy, and there is an upper limit on metadata file sizes.)

 #Specification

 (Before we discuss the new format, let us see analyze the limitations of the